Skip to main content

 By default, every new UbiFunction is populated with a sample code that uses input data (token, device, & temp value) to make a request to Ubidots’ API.
 This sample code demonstrates a simple HTTP GET endpoint that receives an Ubidots token, a device label, and a temperature value as URL parameters, then uses this data to make an HTTP POST request to Ubidots’ API.

-Suppose for example that you have a fleet of several different devices on an LNS constantly sending data and you require to decode that data and then forward it to the corresponding device in Ubidots.
+Suppose that you have a fleet of several different devices on an LNS constantly sending data.
+On each uplink, you require to decode that data and then forward it to the corresponding device in Ubidots.

-For this, you can create an UbiFunction and forward all the LNS data to it, where you'll have separate scripts for each device's decoder and properly use them from the main function.
+For this, you can create an UbiFunction and forward all the LNS data to it by using its URL.
+Here you'll have separate scripts for each device's type decoder and properly use them from the main function.

 For the example, proceed to create: